 One major reason for the popularity of fermented foods is the willingness of consumers to try new foods.

 According to Nestle, Millennials diners (those ages 18-34) in particular seek out new flavors, enjoying food that has a story and offers a culinary adventure.

 The biggest food trend at the moment is a renewed interest in local, handcrafted foods.
 Fermented foods, especially house-made, are a natural extension of that food trend.
 Locally grown produce, farm-raised organic meat or poultry, artisan cheeses, or handcrafted beers appeal to consumers, who like to know where their food is coming from.

 Consumers want a connection with their food, even if it is a simple beer or a side of pickled cabbage.
 Fermented foods offer a unique twist on classic dishes.
 Few people would think to tell their friends or coworkers about the awesome pickle spear that came with their burger or slider.
 But they may be more inclined to tell friends about the exotic mango Kimchi coleslaw that was served on the side.

 Restaurant Menu Trends and Fermented Foods

 For restaurants, fermented foods offer a lot of benefits.
-Many are cheap, with low food cost, offering a nice way to up sell classic menu items like burgers, soups, and other pub fare.
+Many are cheap, with low food cost, offering a nice way to upsell classic menu items like burgers, soups, and other pub fares.
 Fermented foods are considered a healthy option by some, being low in calories, with probiotic benefits.
 Will fermented foods remain popular?
 Time will tell.
-For right now it’s worth a restaurants time to incorporate some simple fermented ingredients on the menu.
+For right now it’s worth a restaurant's time to incorporate some simple fermented ingredients on the menu.